EsGeh/function-graph-explorer/README.md

 # Function Graph Explorer

 This is an educational tool for the exploration of function graphs, the Fourier Transform, filter design and audio signal analysis.
+The user may enter mathematical functions by typing formulae such as "f(x) = x^2" and is imediately being presented with the corresponding graph representation.
+Additionaly, every function can be listened to on the speakers by interpreting it as an audio signal.

+The purpose of this software is to encourage people to experiment and play around.
+The immediate visual and acoustic feedback and the hands-on experience deliver a means to gain intuition about advanced concepts such as mathematical modeling, signal processing, audio synthesis and sound in a lightweight, playful way.

+Learning is fun.

+Examples:

+- How to change the amplitude, frequency or phase of an oscillation?
+- How to compose complicated waveforms from simple sinusoids?
+- What's the effect of a low pass filter on the frequency spectrum and sound of a signal?
+- How does the Fourier Transform work?
+- How to resynthesise a signal from it's frequence components?

 *Remark:*